By Laura Hieronymus, DNP, MSEd, RN | October 18, 2006 12:00 am

 The American Diabetes Association recommends that the frequency and timing of blood glucose self-monitoring be dictated by your particular needs, with the following considerations:

-• Daily monitoring is especially important for people who take insulin or a sulfonylurea (glimepiride, glipizide, or glyburide) to monitor for and prevent asymptomatic hypoglycemia.
+• Daily monitoring is especially important for people who take insulin, glyburide (brand names DiaBeta, Glynase, and Micronase), glipizide (Glucotrol, Glucotrol XL), glimepiride (Amaryl), combination drugs that contain glyburide, glipizide, or glimepiride (such as Glucovance, Metaglip, Avandaryl, and Duetact), repaglinide (Prandin), or nateglinide (Starlix) to monitor for and prevent asymptomatic hypoglycemia.

 • Monitoring three or more times daily is recommended for people with Type 1 diabetes.